Lower Division Collegiate

 Financial Accounting I

-Introduces financial accounting theory including the accounting cycle, analysis and recording of transactions, and reporting financial information in accordance with generally accepted accounting principles (GAAP).
-Includes accounting for cash, receivables, long-term assets, inventory, internal controls, ethics and accounting technology ecosystems.
-Prerequisites: BA131 or CIS120 or documented proficiency and BT160 or higher level math.
+Introduces financial accounting theory including the accounting cycle, analysis and recording of transactions and reporting financial information in accordance with generally accepted accounting principles (GAAP).
+Includes accounting for cash; receivables; long-term assets; inventory, internal controls, current and long-term liabilities; corporation accounting, and the preparation of cash flows.
+Prerequisites: BA131 or CIS120 or documented proficiency and BT160 or higher-level math.

 BA212 (4 credits)